Skip to main content

 Todd County, MinnesotaEutrophic

 The LakeGrade rubric puts Maple Lake at a C: clarity at 6.0 ft, 51 µg/L of phosphorus, and a TSI of 56 signal an intermediate trophic state.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 At a TSI of 56, Maple Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
 The lake bottoms out at 23 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 Maple Lake covers 388 acres alongside 3.6 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Maple Lake ranks 14 of 17 in Todd County — at the lower end of the locally monitored distribution.